-Crops in the Agua Caliente area were irrigated by water from nearby streams.
+At one time, crops in the Agua Caliente area were irrigated by water from nearby streams.
 Remnants of these rock-lined irrigation ditches from Tahquitz, Andreas, and Chino Creeks are still visible in areas untouched by development.

 On May 15, 1876, Section 14 and a portion of Section 22 (Tahquitz Canyon) were set aside by Executive Order of President Ulysses S. Grant as the Agua Caliente Indian Reservation.
-On September 29, 1877.